 There are a number of other use cases of what happens when Artificial Intelligence meets mobile apps.
 When it comes to the combination of AI and apps, there is rarely a chance that something would go wrong and in a direction that is opposite to company’s growth.

-But, in order to allow an app to take complete advantage of the power that AI brings with it, there are some things that the mobile app developers need to take into consideration as well.
+But, in order to allow an app to take complete advantage of the power that AI services bring with it, there are some things that the mobile app developers need to take into consideration as well.
 Let’s look at what they are –

 - Instead of going with the flow and making your whole app a definition of AI and Machine Learning, incorporate them in some portions of your application.
 Suppose you have a taxi booking app, now instead of being creepy and telling people where they want to go, use AI to calculate the time and distance or for offering them discount on the basis of their ride history.